Find Grad Schools

 63% Women

 University of South Dakota is the 9th most popular school in the nation for students seeking a master's degree in human services.
 Each year, around 9,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $6,123 per year.
-During the 2020-2021 academic year, 30 people received their master's degree in human services from USD.
-Of these students, 63% were women and 13% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 30 people received their master's degree in human services from USD.
+Of these students, 63% were women and 15% were members of underrepresented racial-ethnic groups.

 #10